 4) Disconnect the Ethernet cable connecting your computer to the modem.

 5) Make sure the Ethernet cable from the router is plugged into the back of the modem.

 Note: Wireless routers do not require a cable connection to the computers they support.

 6) Plug in the modem.
 Wait until all LED lights on the modem are solid blue.

 8) Power up the computer.

 As for which router to buy, any modern router will work well with Viasat.

 While routers are great at allowing multiple devices to access the internet, be aware that they are all still sharing a single internet connection.
 So, the more devices using the router at the same time, the less available bandwidth (speed) you’ll have at any moment in time.
-You’ll likely see data usage increase as you add more devices to your network, so keep an eye on your usage and whether you are on the right plan for your needs.
+You’ll likely see data usage increase as you add more devices to your network, so keep an eye on the number of devices on your network, as well as your usage and whether you are on the right plan for your needs.

 Note: You may also be interested in checking out Router Tips